ytobi/handy/README.md

 Handy has a simple and straightforward object-oriented API, this means objects have functions which are the property of the object and operates on them.

-Handy is modular, i.e can be used on the go.
+Handy is modular, i.e can be copied and used on the go.

 ## Instalations